mhamann/mhamanncom/src/pages/index.md

   - component: HeroBlock
     content: >-
       I'm a software engineer, technologist, and entrepreneur in North Carolina, USA.
-I also dabble in photography.
+I'm also a hobbyist photographer.
     section_id: hero
     type: heroblock
   - actions: